scottrigby/basekamp-next/content/projects/organizational-art-summit.md

   - src: thumb-135_3.jpg
     alt: Newspaper article with Danish text Eksperimentet Organisationen featuring photograph of a group of people outdoors in a wooded area
   - src: FULL-FRONT.jpg
-    alt: Black angular geometric logo design with white pixelated text reading "A WALK IN THE WOODS" arranged in a black angular pattern
+    alt: Black angular geometric logo design with white pixelated text reading 'A walk in the woods'
 dateRange:
   from: 2005-11-28
   to: ""